Bijoaraneus

 Bijoaraneus is a genus of orb-weaver spiders in the family Araneidae.
 The genus was established in 2021 by Tanikawa, Yamasaki & Petcharad when they recognized that several species previously placed in Araneus formed a distinct evolutionary lineage.
-As of September 2025, it contains five species distributed across Asia, Africa, and Australia.
+As of September 2025, it contained five species distributed across Asia, Africa, and Australia.

 Etymology

 The genus name Bijoaraneus is derived from the Japanese word 美女 "bijo" meaning "beautiful lady" combined with Araneus.